Category Archives: 1952 Films

 The film stars Charlton Heston, Betty Hutton, and James Stewart as the general manager, acrobat, and clown of the show, respectively.

-The film used over 1400 real Ringling Bros. and Barnum & Bailey’s people in the production as well as hundreds of animals giving it an authentic circus feel.
+The film used over 1400 real Ringling Bros. and Barnum & Bailey’s people in the production and hundreds of animals giving it an authentic circus feel.

-Unfortunately, the film also has a schmaltzy quality to it and does not have the best acting, which surprisingly does not bother me and, strangely enough, sort of works in a melodramatic way.
+Unfortunately, the film also has a schmaltzy quality and does not have the best acting, which surprisingly does not bother me and, strangely enough, works in a way.

 Various characters have affairs with each other or fall in and out of love rather quickly- it makes for good drama anyway.